dai-anna/SandboxPolars/README.md

-# SandboxPolars
+# Sandbox for Polars
-exploring the Polars library
+Checking out the [Polars](https://pola.rs) library functionalities and use-cases.